FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 == Representation of signals

 === Unit impulse
-In discrete time, the unit impulse also know as the delta function is the simplest discrete signal.
+In discrete time, the unit impulse, also known as the delta function, is the simplest discrete signal.
 #rect(fill: silver)[ $
     delta[n] = cases(
       1 quad & "if" n = 0 thin ",",